karimelshami/chat-app/README.md

     returns one users with name and Id

-3. Poll all new messages after lastMessageId
+3. Poll all new messages after last MessageId

-   /conversation/:conversationId/new/:lastMessageId
+   /conversation/:conversationId/new/:last MessageId
    GET
    *No use case yet*
     return the array of messages objects that come after the id given.